Council Tax - Privacy Notice

 Who your information may be shared with (internally and externally)

-Information may be shared with other services at our partner authorities such as Housing Benefit.
+Information may be shared with other services at our partner Authorities such as Housing Benefit and the matching of Council Tax data with Electoral Registration records.
 It may also be shared with other agencies in accordance with prevailing Data Protection Legislation for the detection and prevention of fraud and crime.

-By law we must give out some information if we are asked - for example by the Department for Work and Pensions (DWP) or HM Revenue and Customs.
+By law the Council must give out some information if the Council is asked - for example by the Department for Work and Pensions (DWP) or HM Revenue & Customs.

-We are required by law to participate in National Fraud Initiative (NFI) data matching exercises and housing benefit and council tax reduction information may be provided to the Cabinet Office for NFI purposes and will be used for cross-system and cross-authority comparison for the prevention and detection of fraud.
+The Council is required by law to participate in National Fraud Initiative (NFI) data matching exercises.
+Housing benefit and council tax reduction information may be provided to the Cabinet Office for NFI purposes and will be used for cross-system and cross-authority comparison for the prevention and detection of fraud.
+We will also share information with the Office for National Statistics (ONS).

 Please note however that where you are transmitting information to us over the internet this can never be guaranteed to be 100% secure.